That Boost Memory & Intelligence

 Use rosemary and sage in roast meals, casseroles, or with vegetable bakes.

 Carnosic acid may prevent the rapid oxidation of important fatty acids in the brain which may result in improved memory, concentration, and focus.
-(10)
+(10) This absolute powerhouse of an antioxidant may help to protect your valuable neural assets and prevent cellular-related cognitive decline.

 Rosemary may even assist those who wish to lower their stress levels.